-Crochet braids are hands down my favorite form of protective styles for the beach.
-The best part about crochet braids is the ability to get them in different curls, braids, twist, and loc patterns.
-I usually opt for a curly pattern like the FreeTress Bohemian or Brazilian braid hair and most recently went to Turks and Caicos wearing the Sensationnel Aruba Wave crochet hair.
-Installation of crochet braids are usually under three hours and drying time after washing or swimming is quick.
+Crochet braids are hands down one of my favorite hairstyles for a Caribbean vacation.
+The best part about crochet braids is the ability to get them in different curls, braids, twists, and loc patterns.
+You can purchase a curly pattern like the FreeTress Bohemian or Brazilian braid hair or Sensationnel Aruba Wave crochet hair as I wore on my birthday trip to Turks and Caicos.
+Installation of crochet braids is usually under three hours and drying time after washing or swimming is quick.

 Check out my full review of the Sensationnel Aruba Wave Crochet hair below

-Going on a month-long trip or want dreads without the commitment?
+Going on a month-long trip or want locs without the commitment?
 Consider getting faux locs.
 Faux locs are a great protective style for the beach, long-term backpacking or round-the-world trips.
-Faux locs are are easy to maintain and look better as time goes by.
-If you’re a lazy natural or like to save money, faux locs are pretty expensive when done professionally.
+Faux locs are one of the best vacation hairstyles for black women because they’re easy to maintain and look better as time goes by.
+If you to save money, check out faux locs tutorials on YouTube because faux locs are pretty expensive when done professionally.
 They also take a very long time to finish depending on the method used by the stylist.
-The results, however, are beautiful when done the right way.
+The end results, however, are beautiful.

-A popular style for women with relaxed and natural hair are weaves and sew-ins.
-This style gives the ability to rock the same everyday hairstyles while protecting your own hair.
+Other hairstyles for black women with relaxed and natural hair are weaves or sew-ins.
+These styles give the ability to rock everyday hairstyles while protecting your own hair.
 To wear a high ponytail or buns, consider getting a vixen sew-in.
 If you plan on getting your hair wet I’d advise using human hair and making sure your scalp is fully dry to avoid mold buildup.

 Twists, Braids or Buns on your Hair

-If your not a fan of adding synthetic or human hair on your head because of cost, time or other reasons, you can always wear your natural or relaxed hair in a protective style.
-You can easily braid your hair in cornrows, halo twists, two-strand or mini twists, high or low buns or braids.
+If your not a fan of adding synthetic or human hair on your head because of cost, time or other reasons, you can always rock your natural or relaxed hair.
+You can make easy vacation hairstyles by braiding your hair in cornrows, halo twists, two-strand or mini twists, high or low buns or braids.
 The options are limitless.
 When styling with twists or braids, you can rock a puff, braid-out or twist out towards the end of your trip.

-One of the easiest protective styles for vacation is a wig as they are literally instant hairstyles.
+One of the easiest vacation hairstyles is a wig as they are literally instant hairstyles.
 You can opt for a kinky-curly full wig like Sensationnel’s Curls Kinks and Co wigs for naturals or blown-out like my favorite Outre Annie half wig.
 If you plan on wearing wigs as a protective style for the beach or Caribbean vacation be prepared to sweat a little more.